 Pay for Unused Sick or Vacation Leave if You're Fired

 What happens to your unused vacation time or sick time when you're fired from your job?
 Will you be paid for the leave time you have accrued or will you not get anything if you’re terminated for a cause?
-The answers depend on where you work and on company policy.
-Many states have laws which require employers to pay for unused sick or vacation time when an employee is terminated.
+The answers depend on where you work and company policy.
+Some states have laws which require employers to pay for unused sick or vacation time when an employee is terminated.

 There is no federal law governing if and when accrued vacation must be paid when an employee leaves his or her job.
-However, some states required payment of unused leave.
-For example, the twenty-four states require that your employer include unused vacation pay in your final paycheck.
-If you live in one of those states, you will be paid for the leave you didn’t use.
+However, most states require payment of unused leave under certain circumstances.
+The map below breaks down states that require payment for unused vacation, state that only pay unused vacation when contracts exist, and states that do not have a law or administrative policy for vacation.

 Pay for Unused Sick Time